wdi-sg/gitbook-2018/02-js-jquery/js-next/readme.md

 Each team will then get an opportunity to teach this new feature to the class.
 Do not just copy and paste from MDN, the challenge here is to find a way to make this feature effortlessly easy to understand.
 Code Examples, Analogies and the avoidance of Jargon help.

-__Note:__ It is assumed tht you will write this is beautiful markdown much like this Gitbook, so as part of this you'll have to learn Markdown too.
+__Note:__ It is assumed that you will write this in beautiful markdown much like this Gitbook, so as part of this you'll have to learn Markdown too.
+Here's a [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) that may help.

 ## ES6 Features
 * Function extensions (Default, rest, spread, fat arrow)